 Closing in on 8 Years In A Row

 Month after month the real estate market is showing hot numbers.
 Every month, people predict that the prices could drop and they continue to rise.
 The same goes for the price of rents.

-Seattle is currently outpacing New York, Las Vegas, Los Angeles, and San Francisco with prices compared to last year.
-You're going to need a skilled realtor to make a purchase in Seattle right now.
+You're going to need a skilled Realtor to make a purchase in Seattle right now.

 With starter home costs rising, the rest of the market is going up as well.
 Month over month, prices grow by nearly a full percentage.
 Even during the winter, the Seattle market has been growing, suggesting it could really be the wild west by peak summer buying season.

-If you're going to need a loan for your new place, check out what we have to offer Seattle home buyers.
+You're going to want a loan for your new place, check out what we have to offer Seattle home buyers.